lubo1710/generic_pipeline/README.md

 cd robokudo_faces
 pip install -r requirements.txt
 ```

+For gpsr are it is necessary to change the face_classification for new a new file.
+It can be found under this link TODO.
 Within the generic_pipeline package exists a directory called *faces* containing images from faces that can be recognized.
+For GPSR the directory can be empty.

 ## Install ZeroShotClf
 The first step includes cloning the repo and installing the dependencies.